mgalloy/knowledge/git.md

 See also **Rebase** below.

+## Change the name of a branch

+From within the branch, use:

+    $ git branch -m <newname>

+The "m" is for move.

 ## Diff a file across branches

 I want to see changes that were made to a file in a branch.